sudheeshspai/Open-cv-teachers-pack/README.md

-# 1st project To look weather student is there or not in class
+# 1st project To look whether student is there or not in class

 ## Description
 This project uses OpenCV to detect faces and eyes in real-time through a webcam.
 It also integrates with Tkinter to show a warning message if a face is not detected for more than 10 seconds.
 This can be useful for monitoring purposes, such as checking if someone is present in front of the camera.